Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 2. Controllable process parameters.

-3. The very narrow weld may be obtained.
+3. A very narrow weld may be obtained.

 4. High quality of the weld structure.